Fundament-Software/scopes/doc/cpp_users.rst

 only be optimized out at linking stage.

 In Scopes, every invocation of `sc_compile`, typically through `compile` or `import`, opens a new translation unit.
-As function declarations are template declarations, so they do not generate any code, nor does any other compile time construct.
+Function declarations are template declarations, so they do not generate any code, nor does any other compile time construct.
 Instantiating a function through `static-typify` does also not guarantee that code will be generated.
 Only actual first time use will generate